 The timing diagrams in Figure 3-50, Figure 3-51, and Figure 3-52 illustrate the transfer of a Completion TLP received from the link with no associated payload across the RC interface, when the interface width is configured as 64, 128, and 256 bits, respectively.
 The timing diagrams in this section assume that the Completions are not straddled on the 256-bit interface.
-The straddle feature is described in Straddle Option for 256-Bit Interface, page 139.
+The straddle feature is described in Straddle Option for 256-Bit Interface, page 149.

-Figure 3-50: Timing Diagram for the Transfer of a Completion with no Data on the Requester Completion Interface (Interface Width = 64 Bits)
+Figure 3-50: Transfer of a Completion with no Data on the Requester Completion Interface (Interface Width = 64 Bits)

-Figure 3-51: Timing Diagram for the Transfer of a Completion with no Data on the Requester Completion Interface (Interface Width = 128 Bits)
+Figure 3-51: Transfer of a Completion with no Data on the Requester Completion Interface (Interface Width = 128 Bits)

-Figure 3-52: Timing Diagram for the Transfer of a Completion with no Data on the Requester Completion Interface (Interface Width = 256 Bits)
+Figure 3-52: Transfer of a Completion with no Data on the Requester Completion Interface (Interface Width = 256 Bits)